 Vertebral osteomyelitis, disc space infection, discitis, spondylodiscitis, spinal epidural abscess

 Understand the anatomic and pathophysiologic differences between vertebral osteomyelitis, discitis, and spinal epidural abscess.
 Perform a targeted history and physical exam with special attention to red flags concerning for spinal cord involvement or sepsis.
-Order appropriate labs and imaging studies which will help confirm the diagnosis of spinal infection.
-Understand which patients with spinal infection require non-operative vs. operative treatment
+Identify the appropriate labs and imaging studies that will help confirm the diagnosis of spinal infection.